-- Remove the oil passage plug from the crankcase. - Install the oil pressure gauge adapter [A] and oil pressure gauge [B]. - Run the engine and allow warm up completely. - Run the engine at fast idle speed and read the oil pressure gauge. - Stop the engine. - Remove the oil pressure gauge and adapter. - Tighten the oil passage plug.
+- Remove the oil pressure switch or oil passage plug from the crankcase. - Install an appropriately sized oil pressure gauge adapter [A] and oil pressure gauge [B]. - Run the engine and allow warm up completely. - Run the engine at fast idle speed and read the oil pressure gauge. - Stop the engine. - Remove the oil pressure gauge and adapter. - Apply silicone sealant to the threads of the pressure switch and tighten it, or tighten the plug. - Sealant Kawasaki Bond (Silicone Sealant) : 56019-120